projectcontour/contour/design/default-global-rate-limit-policy.md

 ```

-HTTPProxy processor will check this flag and attach the default global rate limit policy as a global rate limit policy in case it is set to `true`.
+HTTPProxy processor will check this flag and won't attach the default global rate limit policy as a global rate limit policy in case it is set to `false`.
 If `virtualhost` defines its own global `rateLimitPolicy`, `defaultGlobalRateLimitPolicy` won't be considered at all.

 ## Compatibility
-HTTPProxy will opt-in to use the default global rate limit policy optionally and the `DefaultGlobalRateLimitPolicy` in the Contour configuration is optional.
-This solution should not introduce any regressions and is backward-compatible.
+HTTPProxy will opt-out to use the default global rate limit policy explicitly and the `DefaultGlobalRateLimitPolicy` in the Contour configuration is optional.
+This solution should not introduce any regressions or breaking changes.